 Tools For Medical Personnel

 CURES 2.0 (Controlled Substance Utilization Review and Evaluation System) is a database of Schedule II, III and IV controlled substance prescriptions dispensed in California .
-Its use is mandatory.
+It is mandatory to use in in California!

 Link to CURES 2.0 Fact Sheet